cube3power/atsd/rule-engine/README.md

 ### Overrides

-The default expression can be superseded for a given entity or an entity group by adding an entry to the Overrides table.
-The override entry can also be created by clicking on the `Override` link under the Alerts tab or on a link in the email notification message.
+The default expression can be superseded for a given entity or an entity group by adding an entry to the [Overrides](overrides.md) table.
+The override rule can also be created by clicking on the `Override` link under the Alerts tab or on the corresponding link in the email notification message.

 In the example below, an alert will be created when the `avg` of the `nur-entities-name` entity name is greater than 90.